 Quarter Song - Musical Math

-Musical Math helps kids learn the vocabulary associated with many primary math concepts, including: counting to 100, sorting, patterning, comparing sets (more, less, and equal), skip counting, coin recognition, estimation, addition, and subtraction.
-The songs are short, fun, and catchy.
-Many of the videos and song titles show visual elements that reinforce the concept along with the numeric word counts and examples.
+Musical Math addresses many of the concepts introduced to Kindergarten and first grade students in the classroom.
+This Heidisongs installment includes short and catchy songs to help children remember tricky math concepts including: counting to 100, sorting, patterning, comparing sets (more, less, and equal), skip counting, coin recognition, estimation, addition, and subtraction.
+These songs help to connect abstract mathematical vocabulary to concrete ideas and kid friendly math language.
+Help your child move ahead or review these math concepts in an engaging way with Heidisongs Musical Math.
 The activities on the Musical Math Resource CD also support the concepts presented in this set of songs.
-This CD and DVD set is a teacher favorite and a "must have" for any K-1 classroom.
+This CD and DVD set is a teacher favorite and a "must have" for any K-1 curriculum.

 Concepts Covered Are:

 1-100, I Can Sort, Position Words, More, Less, Equal, AB Pattern, ABC Pattern, AAB Pattern, What Comes Next?, Penny, Nickel, Dime, Quarter, Estimate, Count By 10’s, Count by 2’s, Count by 5’s, Sphere, Cube, Cone, Addition, Addition Doubles, 5 + 2, 2 + 3, 2 + 4, 3 + 4, 5 + 3, 6 + 3, 6 + 4, Anything Plus Zero, Mix It Up, Subtraction, Bonus Track: Alphabet Action Song.